Wind (spacecraft): Thermal Noise Receiver

 The TNR measures ~4–256 kHz electric fields in up to 5 logarithmically spaced frequency bands, though typically only set at 3 bands, from 32 or 16 channels per band, with a 7 nV/(Hz)^{1/2} sensitivity, 400 Hz to 6.4 kHz bandwidth, and total dynamic range in excess of 100 dB.
 The data are taken by two multi-channel receivers which nominally sample for 20 ms at a 1 MHz sampling rate (see Bougeret 1995 for more information).
 The TNR is often used to determine the local plasma density by observing the plasma line, an emission at the local upper hybrid frequency due to a thermal noise response of the wire dipole antenna.
-One should note that observation of the plasma line requires the dipole antenna to be longer than the local Debye length, λ_{De}.
+Observation of the plasma line requires the dipole antenna to be longer than the local Debye length, λ_{De}.
 For typical conditions in the solar wind λ_{De} ~7-20 m, much shorter than the wire dipole antenna on Wind.
 The majority of this section was taken from.